-The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of January 31, 2019.
+The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of January 31, 2020.
+The Company acquired the Tecton Energy Services business on March 19, 2019 ("Tecton").
+Management excluded from its assessment the internal control over financial reporting at the portion of the Tecton business which has not yet been integrated and whose financial statements constitute approximately 2% of total assets and approximately 4% of revenues of the consolidated financial statement amounts as of and for the year ended January 31, 2020.
 In making the assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
-Based on its assessment, management believes that, as of January 31, 2019, the Company's internal control over financial reporting is effective.
+Based on its assessment, management believes that, as of January 31, 2020, the Company's internal control over financial reporting is effective.